-A request for an appearance before the Commission must be made a minimum of eight (8) business days prior to the desired Commission meeting by the Customer or by someone with legal authority to act on the Customer's behalf.
+A request for an appearance before the Commission must be made a minimum of ten (10) calendar days prior to the desired Commission meeting by the Customer or by someone with legal authority to act on the Customer's behalf.
 Each appearance request should include a description of both the decision to be reviewed and the relief requested.
 The District may require that the request be in writing.
 The Customer's request must be directed to the Board of Commissioners, or General Manager at the District's office located at 1220 Lakeway Drive, Bellingham, Washington 98229.
-[Resolution No. 799]
+[Resolution Nos.
+799, 897]